Influences and Ideology

 One of my earliest memories is of walking down Church Street in Twickenham and hearing “I want to hold your hand” by the Beatles blasting out of a café!

-**Interestingly, shortly afterwards,my mum had a job at St Marys College in Strawberry Hill where the groundsman was Joe Jagger (Micks dad)-and my mum met Mick a few times.
-(She said he was very posh..;-)
+Interestingly, shortly afterwards, Mum had a job at St. Mary's College in Strawberry Hill where the groundsman was Joe Jagger, Mick's Dad.
+My Mum met Mick a few times.
+She said he was very posh!

 About the same time a young Rod Stewart was found drunk by Long John Baldry, singing on Twickenham rail station, and his career began.

-Hylda Baker, the actress, was often to be found in the “Cherry Tree” pub just before Twickenham green..
+Hylda Baker the actress, was often in the “Cherry Tree” pub just before Twickenham green.

-In 1967, at nine years of age, I saw my first Cinerama movie - "Custer of the West" with Robert Shaw at the Odeon, Leicester Square.
+In 1967, at the age of nine, I saw my first Cinerama movie - "Custer of the West" with Robert Shaw - at the Odeon, Leicester Square.

-Looking back, this was the *trigger* that started me on my mission to try and emulate a similar experience in the home.
+Looking back, this was the "trigger" that started my mission to emulate a similar experience in the home.

-So at the age of 10, dear old dad bought me a 8mm sound projector and large pull down screen.
+At the age of 10, dear old Dad bought me an 8mm sound projector and large pull down screen.

 By the age of 12, I had amassed quite a collection (over 50 movies).

-I saved enough to buy some Wharfdale speakers, a standalone amp (cant remember the make) and a Garrard record deck!
+I saved enough to buy some Wharfdale speakers, a stand-alone amp (I can't remember the make) and a Garrard record deck!

-In 1973 at a party I heard this strange music emanating from a back room.
-I went to explore-and spent most of the night just sitting and listening-it was "Dark side of the moon” by Pink Floyd.
-I had never heard anything like this, a magnificent mix, superb sound..
+In 1973 at a party I heard strange music emanating from a back room.
+I went to explore-and spent most of the night just sitting and listening.
+It was "Dark Side of the Moon" by Pink Floyd.
+I had never heard anything like this.
+A magnificent mix, superb sound.

-(*Years later I met Dave Gilmore in the White Horse in Sunbury and had the most wonderful conversation about *guitar heroes* of ours.)
+Years later I met Dave Gilmore in the White Horse in Sunbury and had the most wonderful conversation about our guitar heroes.

 The die was cast for my love of not only movies but sound!

-I should have stayed, but of course at 16, you think you know it all and I followed the pay cheques, changing from job to job..not even considering a career..;-)
+I should have stayed, but of course at 16, you think you know it all and I followed the pay cheque, changing from job to job, not even considering a career.

-I found over the years I loved the Quad ESL 63s for their sharp-crystal clear sounds,ribbon speakers (I currently use Magnepans) for their clarity, horn speakers for their expansive sound and huge soundstage.(*Horn build kits were very popular at this time in the Hi Fi community.)
+I found over the years, that I loved the Quad ESL 63's for their sharp-crystal clear sound Ribbon Speakers (I currently use Magnepans) for their clarity, Horn speakers for their expansive sound and huge soundstage - Horn build kits were very popular at this time in the Hi-Fi community.